How To: Invite or Exclude Kids From Your Wedding

 If you are including children:

 1) This does not mean that every single child of every guest has to be welcome.
 You can always choose to have just the children of close relatives and friends, or just the pageboy and flower girl in the ceremony.
-If you’re worried about upsetting anyone, just give them a call to explain – they will definitely understand.

 If you are not including children: